lynnfaraday/aresmush.com/_root/install-ares/next-steps.md

 ## Customization

 Ares works out of the box, but there's a lot you can customize to get things just the way you like.
-Once you're logged in with Headwiz, run the customization tutorial in-game:

-    tutorial/start Customize
+    TODO:  Reference proper tutorial

 ## Handling Restarts